alba1735/tRNAgraph/docs/data_structure.md

 > The read-length-restricted `u<N>`/`o<N>` BAM files used to compute a variant are scratch files, not a retained output — by default they're deleted once merged into the AnnData object, since only the resulting layers/`obsm`/`uns` entries above (plus the `results/<tag>`/`graphs/<tag>` directories, see below) need to persist.
 Pass `--savesplitbams` to `build`/`addsplit` to keep them under `--bamdir` instead.

 ### On-Disk Result Files (`results/<exp>/`)

+> [!IMPORTANT]
+> **Split variants exclude non-tRNA features entirely.** A read-length cutoff partitions tRNA reads by design, but non-tRNA GTF features aren't being classified by that criterion at all and span a far wider size range, so their per-split numbers record where the cutoff happened to fall rather than anything about the data.
+A split variant's `readcounts`/`genetypes`/`typecounts`/`typerealcounts` therefore carry tRNA rows only (mitochondrial tRNAs included — they are tRNAs, and a cutoff around 60nt partitions them meaningfully), its `uns['size_splits'][tag]['nontRNA_counts']` is empty, and the non-tRNA/combined plots are skipped.
+Because "all features" and "tRNA only" are then the same set, **all-feature normalization is computed for the complete variant only**: there is no `allfeature/` output directory and no `norm_allfeatures_<tag>` layer for a split, and `--variant allfeatures:<tag>` fails with a message saying so.
+Use `norm:<tag>`, `raw:<tag>` or `vst:<tag>` for a split.
+This has no effect on a build without `--readlengthsplit`, and none at all when no `--gtf` was given, since no non-tRNA feature is counted in that case anyway.

 `trnagraph analyze build` always runs DESeq2 twice on the main feature matrix and writes both sets of outputs to disk before they're loaded into the `.h5ad`.
 The default (tRNA-controlled) run's files keep their original, unprefixed names at the top of `results/<exp>/`; the secondary (all-feature-controlled) run's files live in an `allfeature/` subdirectory with an `allfeature_` filename prefix: